 When a buyer selects one of the available Canada Post shipping methods for their order, the add-on performs calculations to determine the number of packages needed to ship the order to the buyer.
-It estimates the shipping cost based on the number of packages needed, their respective weights, and the shipping rates that the add-on obtains from Canada Post.
+Then, it estimates the shipping cost based on the number of required packages, their respective weights, and the shipping rates that the add-on obtains from Canada Post.

-Once the order has been placed, you can view its details via your store's Admin area as usual; the information about the shipping method selected by the buyer is available in the Shipping info section of the General info tab, and the estimated shipping cost is displayed at the bottom of the order details page:
+A store admin can revise order details for each placed order on the Orders List page of the store's Admin area.
+The information about the shipping method selected by the buyer is available in the Shipping info section of the General info tab, and the estimated shipping cost displays at the bottom of the order details page:

-When you are ready to pack the ordered items for shipment, start by visiting the Shipments section (This can be accessed via the Shipments tab when viewing the order details):
+When you are ready to pack the ordered items for shipment, start by visiting the Shipments section (You can access it via the Shipments tab when viewing the order details):

-In this section, you need to provide information about the parcels you will use to ship the order via Canada Post.
-A collection of information about a single parcel to be shipped by Canada Post is called a shipment.
+Provide information about the boxes you will use to ship the order via Canada Post in this section.
+A collection of information about a single parcel shipped by Canada Post is called a shipment.

 When you open the Shipments section for a new order, you will notice that it already contains a list of shipments.
 This list reflects how the add-on proposes to split the items from this order into parcels based on the weight limit for one package.

-For example, below, you can see how a large order was split into three parcels, so the weight of each parcel does not exceed 10 kilograms:
+For example, below, you can see a default split of a large order into three parcels, so the weight of each box does not exceed 10 kilograms:

 If you choose not to follow the split of the items into parcels proposed by the add-on, you should adjust the configuration of the shipments in the Shipments section accordingly.

-For example, you may change the dimensions of specific parcels, move the items between the existing parcels, add more parcels, and move some of the items there.
-However, please be aware that if you change how your items are split into shipments, it may cause a significant difference between the actual shipping fees you will need to pay and the estimated shipping cost that the buyer has paid.
+For example, you may change the parcels' dimensions, move the items between the existing packs, or add more boxes and put some products there.
+However, please be aware that changing the products' split into shipments may cause a significant difference between the actual shipping fees you will need to pay and the estimated shipping cost that the buyer has paid.

 You can easily adjust the size of the box by editing the Dimensions fields:

-You can adjust the distribution of the ordered items into parcels by moving items from one parcel to another.
-If necessary, you can add more parcels by moving items to a new parcel.
+You can adjust the distribution of the ordered items into parcels by moving items from one pack to another.
+If necessary, you can add more packages by moving products to new parcels.

-To move items from one parcel to another:
+To move products from one parcel to another:

-In the Move item field, specify the number of units of the item that will be removed.
+In the Move item field, specify the number of product items to be removed.

-From the drop-down box provided on the right side of this field, select the parcel to which the items will need to be moved (Select "New parcel" to create a new parcel).
+Select the parcel to move the items from the drop-down box provided on the right side of this field (Select "New parcel" to create a new package).

-As you move items between the parcels, the add-on automatically checks that the package weight limit is never exceeded.
+As you move items between the parcels, the add-on automatically checks that the overall package weight is within the set limits.

-select whether the proof of age is required or not,
+whether proof of age is required or not,

-You should also specify the intended method of payment (Credit card or Account).
+You should also specify the intended payment method (Credit card or Account).

 After editing any parcel characteristics or options, be sure to apply your changes by clicking the Save changes button.

-Once the configuration of your shipments has been completed, you need to submit information about them to Canada Post.
+Once you have completed the shipments configuration, submit information about them to Canada Post.
 To do so, click the Create shipment button below each shipment: